teacupkittie/bamboo/src/lib/data/joints.md

 name: Joints
 ---

-Bamboo varies in its geometry from culm to culm, so joints are naturally a crucial part of a full-culm bamboo frame's sturdiness. **Joint design** dictates how the structure responds to compression, stress, shear, and more.
+Bamboo varies in its geometry from culm to culm, so joints are naturally a crucial part of a full culm bamboo frame's sturdiness. **Joint design** dictates how the structure responds to compression, stress, shear, and more.
 Jointing practices should support the strength of the bamboo rather than contributing to its weakness.

 ## Vernacular construction joints